reactjs/react.dev/src/content/learn/typescript.md

 ### `useReducer` {/*typing-usereducer*/}

-The [`useReducer` Hook](/reference/react/useReducer) is a more complex Hook that takes a reducer function and an initial state.
-The types for the reducer function are inferred from the initial state.
-You can optionally provide a type argument to the `useReducer` call to provide a type for the state, but it is often better to set the type on the initial state instead:
+The [`useReducer` Hook](/reference/react/useReducer) is a more complex Hook that takes a reducer function and an initial State.
+The types for the reducer function are inferred from the initial State.
+You can optionally provide a type argument to the `useReducer` call to provide a type for the State, but it is often better to set the type on the initial State instead:

 <Sandpack>